-On October 13, longtime SecDev Foundation contributor Ahmad Hegab was recognized by Mozilla as one of its “Rise 25” open-Internet pioneers.
+On October 13, Mozilla recognized longtime SecDev Foundation contributor Ahmad Hegab as one of its “Rise 25” open-Internet pioneers.

 A digital pioneer itself, Mozilla was founded in 1998 to promote free software and open Internet standards.
 The Rise 25 awards mark Mozilla’s 25th anniversary, recognizing “25 game changers—artists, activists, creators, builders and advocates—who are shaping the future of the internet to be more ethical, responsible and inclusive, ensuring a positive future for all.”
 The Mozilla Foundation presented the awards at a ceremony on October 13 in Berlin.